 As companies strategize an overseas move, they must pay particular attention to compensation and benefits plans.
 The legal requirements and cultural expectations for compensation differ from country to country.
 When you work with Globalization Partners, you can access our Kiribati compensation outsourcing services to ensure your company is positioned for a successful and seamless international expansion.
-Our expert legal and HR teams will create custom compensation and benefits packages that meet the country’s regulations while giving your business a competitive hiring advantage.
+Our expert legal and HR teams will create custom compensation and benefits packages that meet the country’s regulations while giving your company a competitive hiring advantage.

 Kiribati’s Compensation Laws